-As shown in Figure 1, the total number of SARS-CoV-2 sequences submitted per week generally declined through March (weeks 9-13), along with the fraction sequenced, reflecting the decrease in sequencing as case numbers climbed.
+As shown in Figure 1, the total number of SARS-CoV-2 sequences submitted per week generally declined during April (weeks 14-17), while fraction sequenced increased, reflecting the decrease in case numbers.
 Since the beginning of this program, almost all of the sequences available in GISAID (green curve) and those on which the surveillance is conducted, come from the national surveillance program.